-Before it snows, remember last years problems and try to tackle them in advance.
-If you do your own snow removal, have your tools and supplies handy.
-Shovels, snow blowers, calcium chloride, rock salt and sand should be ready before the season begins.
+Before it snows, remember last year's problems and try to tackle them in advance.
+Have your tools and supplies handy!
+If you provide your own snow removal, make sure shovels, snow blowers, calcium chloride and rock salt are ready before the season begins.
 If you hire someone to do your snow removal, make those arrangements early.
 It can be difficult to find someone in the middle of a storm.

 Make arrangements to have adequate food supplies on hand.
+Charge your "Smart Devices."
 Keep flashlights, a battery powered radio and emergency equipment on hand in case of disruption in the power supply.